Perth | Australia

 About Art City Walking Trail

-Following are the artworks that the Art City Walking Trail consists of:
+Artworks of the Art City Walking Trail

 Stop 1 – First Contact Sculpture